English EN Deutsch DE Français FR Español ES Italiano IT

 From Sorsele, the journey continues 28 km on the Inland Road before turning onto road 363 which follows the Vindel River.
 This river is an unregulated tributary to Ume River which has it source in Vindelfjällen.
 Vindelfjällen Nature Reserve is one of the largest protected areas in Europe.

-Road 363 leads down to the brevet’s eleventh and final checkpoint which is Åmsele Camping in Åmsele.
-This is the last checkpoint with organised sleeping arrangements.
+Road 363 leads down to the brevet’s eleventh and final control which is Åmsele Camping in Åmsele.
+This is the last control with organised sleeping arrangements.
 From Åmsele, the journey continues past the villages Hällnäs and Vindeln on road 363, Sweden’s longest county road, to the village Tavelsjö via a short detour through the village of Rödåsel.

-The event provides sleeping arrangements at most checkpoints for short naps.
-Please note, these spaces are limited and are non-solitary.
-If you need to take a long sleep at a checkpoint we recommend that you book a private room or cabin where you can sleep between sheets.
-Rooms and cabins can be booked in advance or subject to availability upon arrival during the event.
+The event provides sleeping arrangements at most controls for short naps.
+Blankets and towels for showers are provided by the facilities.
+Please note, these sleeping arrangements are limited and are not secluded.
+If you feel that you will need deep sleep during the ride we recommend that you book a private room or cabin where you can sleep between sheets.
+Rooms and cabins can be booked in advance or subject to availability upon arrival during the ride.
 See booking details below.

-The first checkpoint is Granö Beckasin on Ume River.
+The first control is Granö Beckasin on Ume River.
 Here cyclists make a quick stop for refreshments.
-The second checkpoint is Hotell Lappland in Lycksele where cyclists will arrive a few hours after sunrise.
+The second control is Hotell Lappland in Lycksele where cyclists will arrive a few hours after sunrise.
 Here participants will make a longer stop to eat a proper meal.
-The brevet’s third checkpoint, Hotel Wilhelmina in Vilhelmina, is the first checkpoint with sleeping arrangements for short naps.
+The brevet’s third control, Hotel Wilhelmina in Vilhelmina, is the first control with sleeping arrangements for short naps.
 Obviously, private hotel rooms for longer naps can be booked here also.
-Kittelfjäll is the forth checkpoint.
+Kittelfjäll is the fourth control.
 Here, there are several 4-bed rooms at Kittelfjäll Youth Hostel which also has showers and a kitchen.

-Hattfjelldal Hotel is the first checkpoint in Norway.
+Hattfjelldal Hotel is the first control in Norway.
 It also has non-secluded sleeping arrangements for short naps and also a shower.
-Many cyclists book private accommodation here so be sure to book a hotel room well in advance if you are planning to take a longer nap!
-The next checkpoint is Hotel Scandic Meyergården in Mo i Rana and also here the event has organised arrangements for shorter naps.
-For a good nights sleep and a full breakfast (06:00 – 09:30) be sure to book a room at Hotel Scandic Meyergården.
-The hotell has a popular restaurant but there is also a selection of restaurants and foodstores nearby.
+Many cyclists book private accommodation here so be sure to book a hotel room well in advance if you are planning to sleep here!
+The next control is Dalselv Hotell and also here the event has organised arrangements for shorter naps.
+This hotel is too small to accommodate private bookings so riders who plan to sleep at this control are recommended to continue on to the town Mo i Rana where there are multiple hotels.
+Mo i Rana also has a 24-hours petrol station, restaurants, cafés and grocery stores.

-From Mo the course leads up onto Saltfjellet to the Arctic Circle and the Arctic Circle Centre where riders make a food stop.
-The last place to sleep between checkpoints before the Arctic Circle is the guesthouse Krokstrand Café & Rooms in Krokstranda (private accommodation).
+From Mo the course leads up onto Saltfjellet to the Arctic Circle and the Arctic Circle Center where riders make a food stop.
+The last place to sleep between controls before the Arctic Circle is the guesthouse Krokstrand Café & Rooms in Krokstranda (private accommodation).
 Coming down from Saltfjell, the course leaves the E6 at Junkerdal where it turns east and heads back to Sweden.
-If you make a short detour from here you will find two more alternatives for private accommodation between checkpoints, one is Saltdal tourist centre and the other Storjord Hotel.
-In addition to motel rooms and cabins, Saltdal tourist centre has a grocery store and a restaurant.
+If you continue straight ahead 1 km from here you will find another alternative for private accommodation: Saltdal Turistsenter.
+In addition to motel rooms and cabins Saltdal Turistsenter also has a grocery store and a restaurant.

-After Junkerdal and the Swedish border comes the brevet’s eighth checkpoint Camp Vuoggatjålme on Lake Vuoggatjålmjaure.
+After Junkerdal and the Swedish border comes the brevet’s eighth control Camp Vuoggatjålme on Lake Vuoggatjålmjaure.
 Here participants have a number of cabins at their disposal and also a variety of cabins that can be booked privately.
 Larger groups can for instance book chalets with private saunas.
-Vuoggatjålme has a restaurant and bar situated by the lake and also a shower and sauna in the event of bad weather.
+Vuoggatjålme has a restaurant and bar situated by the lake and also showers and a sauna in the event of bad weather.

 Accommodation on route